luke015/Quiz_app/SECURITY_IMPROVEMENTS.md

 4. Fetch quiz data without login → Should receive quizzes with empty `correctAnswer` fields

 ### Test Token Security
-1. Login and copy token from localStorage
+1. Login and open DevTools → Application → Cookies
+2. Find `authToken` cookie
-2. Token should be a 64-character hex string (not your password)
+3. Token should be a 64-character hex string (not your password)
+4. Cookie should have httpOnly flag (not accessible via document.cookie)
-3. Look at server memory (SessionManager) - stored version should be different (hashed)
+5. Look at server memory (SessionManager) - stored version should be different (hashed)

 ### Test Answer Protection
 1. Without login, fetch a quiz from API: `GET /api/quizzes/{id}`